 Prepared by the Drowning Prevention Research Centre for the Lifesaving Society Canada

-The report states that the highest drowning rate in Manitoba was found among children under the age of 5 and was the highest among any province in Canada.
-The second highest age group for drownings in Manitoba was ages 20-24, with 3.4 drownings per 100,000, a rate that is nearly double the national rate of 1.8 drownings per 100,000.
-Swimming, walking/running/playing near water, and boating remain leading causes of drownings in Manitoba and 96% of boating deaths were not wearing a Lifejacket.
+The report states that the highest drowning rate in Manitoba was found among children under the age of 5 and was the highest among any province in Canada with 3.4 deaths per 100,000.
+The second highest age group for drownings in Manitoba was ages 15-19, with 2.3 fatal drownings per 100,000.
+Swimming, walking/running/playing near water, fishing, and boating remain leading causes of drownings in Manitoba and 61% of boating fatalities were not wearing a Lifejacket.

 Prepared by the Canadian Red Cross